 Website : www.brawnandbrains.sg

 Brawn & Brains is a small cafe located in the back corner of the building that was once the Singapore Badminton Hall.
 It is a charming place to indulge in a good cup of coffee (we don’t know about the name).
 You can choose to try their specialty single origin coffee or house blend.
 A long black is $4.30.
 They also serve cakes, tarts, pastries, wraps and sandwiches.
-The smoked salmon wrap with wasabi dressing is said to be good.
-A beef pastrami sandwich id $12.90 and an apple turnover is $3.20.
+A beef pastrami sandwich is $12.90 and an apple turnover is $3.20.
+Read about our visit to Brawn & Brains here.

 200 Stadium Boulevard